Construction start event: Dutch Photonic Chip Pilot Line

 Walk-in

-Opening by moderator Vivianne Bendermacher and conversation with:
+Opening by moderator Vivianne Bendermacher, conversation and talk with:

 From left to right: Vivianne Bendermacher, Arnaud de Jong and Ton van Mol.